 I live in a family of fish.
 My mother-in-law claims my husband could swim before he could walk.
 I’m not sure if that is entirely true, but he definitely spent a lot of time at the pool as a kid (as in every day during the summer).
-My kids love spending time with water–whether it’s at the pool, the beach, or on a boat.
+My kids love spending time in the water–whether it’s at the pool, the beach, or on a boat.

 I am not a fish.
 My parents put me in swim lessons and I learned to swim, but it isn’t something I love to do.
 Could I swim if my life or someone else’s life depended on it?
 Yes.
 Do I choose to go swim laps?
 Absolutely not.